-Breens’ conveyancing department comprises of two teams: Head of department, Coral Armitstead who works with two assistants, Natalie Simmons (Trainee Conveyancer) and Martha Prior; and Rebecca Jones who works with Fola Martins.
+Breens’ conveyancing department comprises of two teams: Head of department, Coral Armitstead who works with two assistants, Natalie Simmons (Trainee Conveyancer) and Martha Prior; and Rebecca Ridley who works with Fola Martins.

 The information detailed below will give you an idea as to the cost of selling your property and the timescales involved however for a detailed, accurate quote based on your specific needs, contact Debbie Ridehalgh on 01704 532 890 or 0151 928 6544 or email firstname.lastname@example.org.

 Debbie will take full details and provide you with a written quote sent direct to your email within a matter of minutes.